Wahl (noble family)

-Wahl family originated in Scotland and then settled in the Baltic states.
+The Wahl family is a noble family originating in Scotland which later settled in the Baltic states.

 History

 The von Wahl family is a branch of the old Scottish noble family "MacDowall" or "MacDougall of Makerstoun".
 The family originally came from Galloway on the Scottish west coast.
 In the Middle Ages, the Clan MacDowall had a significant position of power, beginning with Fergus of Galloway (1096–1161).
 As early as 1390, the Baron Archibald MacDowall was granted the Makerstoun estate on the River Tweed in the Borders area.
 With him begins the uninterrupted family lineage.
 The owners and Barons of Makerstoun had a hereditary seat in the Scottish feudal parliament.
 The branch of the MacDowalls of Makerstoun, Scotland, flourished until the end of the eighteenth century.